Strand PHIL.I Definitions of Philanthropy

-- Growing Vegetable Soup (see Bibliographical References)
+- read-aloud copy of Growing Vegetable Soup (see Bibliography)

 Ehlert, Lois.
 Growing Vegetable Soup.
 New York: Harcourt, 1987.
 ISBN: 0152325751.

-Discuss the data collected on the graph.
+Discuss the data collected on the simple graph.

-- Since the soup will be used much later, the vegetables need to be preserved.
+Since the soup will be used much later, the vegetables need to be preserved.
 Discuss the different ways that food can be preserved: frozen, canned, or dried.
 Discuss the importance of keeping the food and your hands clean while preparing the food.
 (It would be helpful to have a parent available to cut the vegetables.
 The slices should be uniform in size.)

-- Allow the students to work individually or in groups in the following center activities: ART: Students make prints with vegetables.
-WRITING: Students use their individual journals to draw a picture of a garden and then write about how vegetables grow.
-MATH: Students practice number recognition, counting, and number sense by placing vegetable pieces, seeds, or pictures on a number chart.
-Teacher creates five or six poster board-size charts, as illustrated, to be placed on the floor.
-(Use numbers appropriate to grade level of students.)
-Students will place in each box of the chart the correct number of objects to represent the number.
-7 2 4 5 9 3 0 6 8SNACK: Taste red, green and yellow peppers with vegetable dip.
+Optional: Children work individually or in groups in the following center activities: ART: Paint pictures of single vegetables.
+WRITING: In journals they draw a picture of a garden and then label/write about how vegetables grow.
+MATH: Practice number recognition, counting, and number sense by placing the corresponding number of vegetable pieces, seeds, or pictures on numeral cards.
+SNACK: Taste red, green and yellow peppers with vegetable dip.
 SCIENCE: Graph which type of pepper each child preferred.
 DRAMATIC PLAY: Provide props for students to pretend to harvest, buy and sell, and cook vegetables.

 Write/illustrate observations in science journals over the course of the drying period.
 Have them include three things in their journals each day: date the page, draw a picture of the same piece of vegetable, and write about what it looks like or how it has changed.